-- Cost/lack of health insurance/underinsured - Adults ages 19 29 are among the largest and fastest growing segment of the populations without health insurance in the US. - Uninsured individuals are: - about 6X as likely to lack a source of care - 4X as likely to be w/o a usual source of care for financial reasons. - Young people of color are disproportionately uninsured. - 1 Collins, SR. (2009), Apr 23).
-Young and vulnerable: The growing problem of uninsured young adults and how new policies can health.http://commonwealthfund.org/Content/Publications/Tesitimonies/2009/Apr.Testimony-Young-and-Vulneralbe.aspx. - 2.
+- Cost/lack of health insurance/underinsured Adults area 10, 20 are among the largest and - Adults ages 19 29 are among the largest and fastest growing segment of the populations without health insurance in the US.1 - Uninsured individuals are: - about 6X as likely to lack a source of care 4X as likely to be w/o a usual source of care for financial reasons.2 - Young people of color are disproportionately uninsured.2 - Collins, SR. (2009), Apr 23).
+Young and vulnerable: The growing problem of uninsured young adults and how new policies can health.http://commonwealthfund.org/Content/Publications/Tesitimonies/2009/Apr.Tesitimony-Young-and-Vulnerable.aspx.
 Agency for Healthcare Research and Quality.
 (2009).
-National Heatlhcare Disp Rep, 2008.
+National Healthcare Disp Rep. 2008.
 USDHHS.